coyorkdow/coyorkdow.github.io/_posts/2024-11-14-C++_linking_linux.markdown

 ```

-At the end, I will give a full example of how to use these techniques in CMake.
+At the end, I would like to give a full example of how to use these techniques in CMake.
 ```CMake
 cmake_minimum_required(VERSION 3.13)
 project(my_demo)